-- Ransomware is particularly threatening to MSPs as any downtime often leads to a loss in clients (NinjaRMM)
+- Ransomware is particularly threatening to MSPs, as any downtime often leads to a loss in clients (NinjaRMM)

 Like Samas and BitPaymer ransomware, Ryuk targets large organizations with high ransom demands.
 But what distinguishes Ryuk’s deadliness is its military-grade levels of encryption, ability to delete shadow copies on the endpoint, and encrypt network drives and resources.
 Without external backups or rollback technology, recovery is impossible.

-In the battle against ransom-based malware, there is an industry of vendor solutions for anti-ransomware.
+In the battle against ransom-based malware, there is an industry of vendor solutions attempting to fill the gap.
 Available software can play a critical role in supplementing your existing security infrastructure, but it is only one piece of the puzzle.

 Today, anti-ransomware tools play a vital role in any network.
 These solutions include next-generation firewalls (NGFWs), email gateway security software, data loss prevention (DLP), and endpoint security and antivirus software.
 When considering vendors, here are some critical capabilities and features that your anti-ransomware software should provide:

-|Block malicious web pages||Before users visit websites, your software needs to be able to unmask URLs and note risk/reputation ratings and preview of the target page.
+|Block malicious web pages||Before users visit websites, your software needs to be able to unmask URLs and note risk/reputation ratings and preview the target page.
 Known malicious sites can then be blocked.|

 |Block ransomware files||Cloud-based threat intelligence software can now block known malicious files.
 Unknown files can be intercepted and uploaded to the cloud to be sandboxed and analyzed, and then given a threat rating or blocked.|